Table of Contents

 Let’s start from the basics.

-Lazy loading is a technique of optimization that loads the content visible but postpones the rendering of the content that you can see down below the fold.
-It’s mainly applied to off-screen images or videos which are not loaded until they are needed.
+Lazy loading is an optimization technique that loads the content visible but postpones the rendering of the content that you can see below the fold.
+It’s mainly applied to off-screen images or videos, which are not loaded until they are needed.
+WordPress lazy load plugins help achieve this by delaying the loading of images and media on a webpage until they become visible in the user’s viewport, thereby reducing page loading times, saving bandwidth, and improving site performance.

 Lazy loading is an easy way to optimize page speed and improve the end-user experience as it avoids unnecessary resource downloads or code execution.